Skip to main content

 A central tenet of wellness program regulation is that your choice to share personal health information must be genuinely voluntary.

-For instance, if a program offers a for reaching a specific body mass index (BMI), it must also provide an alternative way for an individual to earn that same incentive if they have a medical condition that makes weight loss challenging.
+For instance, if a program offers a financial incentive for reaching a specific body mass index (BMI), it must also provide an alternative way for an individual to earn that same incentive if they have a medical condition that makes weight loss challenging.
 This could involve completing an educational course or working with a health coach.

 Distinguishing between Reward and Penalty